Valeri Domovchiyski

-Valeri Angelov Domovchiyski (Валери Ангелов Домовчийски; born 5 October 1986) is a Bulgarian professional footballer who plays as a striker for Maritsa Plovdiv.
+Valeri Angelov Domovchiyski (Валери Ангелов Домовчийски; born 5 October 1986) is a Bulgarian professional footballer who plays as a striker for Rakovski and also acts as manager.

 Career

 Youth career

 Born in Plovdiv, Domovchiyski grew up in Rakovski and played for Sekirovo Rakovski and Maritsa Plovdiv before moving to Levski Sofia.

 Levski Sofia

 He has played for Levski Sofia since the 2004–05 season and replaced Georgi Chilikov in the starting lineup.
 He scored some important goals for Levski in the European Tournaments, for example his goal against CSKA Moscow in the UEFA Cup and against Chievo in the third qualifying round of the UEFA Champions League.
 This goal helped Levski to become the first Bulgarian team in the group stage of the Champions League.
 In the European Tournaments he has played 22 games and scored four goals (nine matches and two goals for Champions League and 13 matches and two goals for UEFA Cup).

 On 2 January 2008, the English Premiership team Blackburn Rovers invited Domovchiyski for a five-day trial period.
 On 5 January 2008, it was announced that terms had been agreed between Blackburn Rovers and Levski Sofia for the purchase of the player and that only personal terms remained for the transfer to go forward.

 On 7 January 2008, Domovchiyski joined his first training session with Blackburn Rovers.
 The then team manager, Mark Hughes, invited the player to join the team for a five-day trial, though he had already declared himself impressed with Domovchiyski's qualities.
 On 11 January 2008 Blackburn Rovers invited Valeri for another week-long trial.
 On 21 January 2008, Blackburn had a loan deal turned down for Domovchiyski.